 D.H.
 Lawrence said somewhere that when one lifts off into abstractions, one loses profundity.
 I feel one can lift one storey up into abstraction, with benefit, but then stop.

 Logic is mandatory in our everyday use of words so that we make sense.
 But it isn’t otherwise separately a source of Wisdom.

 What they call rationality is a putting aside of the human intelligence already present in the words we use, and ending up with something silly.

-Besides, Wisdom for me consists of something else entirely than can be got by logicking.
-It consists of learning the truth about the ways of Man, his darkness, depth and deceptivity, his subtlety and complexity, his feelings, memories, musings, longings, dreams, nostalgias, imaginations, motivations, hatreds and fondnesses, longings for a life of adventure and life, his ironies, deceptions and self-deception, his concealments, falsities, his tragedy, his comedy.
+Wisdom for me consists of something else entirely than can be got by logicking.
+It consists of learning the truth about the ways of Man, his darkness, depth and deceptivity, his subtlety and complexity, his feelings, memories, musings, longings, dreams, nostalgias, imaginations, motivations, hatreds and fondnesses, longings for a life of adventure, his ironies, deceptions and self-deceptions, his concealments, falsities, his tragedy, his comedy.
 It is learning the truth about what we get up to, how we justify it to ourselves and deceive ourselves, and how the rest of humanity does so too.
 This includes not only Man as individual, but Man moving ponderously as nations, for which other standards of judgment seem to be needed.

 But Philosophers, and social and human scientists too, insist on making statements on human life.
 They do so from atop edifices of logic, maths and science on the subject built up since the 19th century.
-When I hear a distinguished person of the university doing so, I consign him to the ranks of the uneducated.

 Some philosophers take seriously the idea that the mind is the brain, and that this mind-brain is similar to Artificial Intelligence.
 Good heavens!
 What kind of inner life must their own minds have?